 With prices the way they are and four kids ... we can't do it often, maybe twice a yearLeah, CHOICE member

 But NSW consumers aren't alone.
 Startled expressions are exchanged throughout the country as Queenslanders (North Lakes), South Australians (Marion) and Western Australians (Inaloo) all pay the same or similar prices for a family outing to Event Cinema VMAX sessions.
 Hoyts prices around the country are about the same, too – $19 to $24 for an adult watching an XTREME screen film in NSW (Chatswood), Victoria (Melbourne Central) or South Australia (Norwood).

-So, it's not surprising that when CHOICE asked our members whether they still thought of the movies as a cheap thrill, the response was a resounding no.
+So it's not surprising that when we asked our members whether they still thought of the movies as a cheap thrill, the response was a resounding 'no'.